hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

    disorder predictors agree with respect to wihch parts of the sequence are considered structured and which disordered.

 step 10.
-The remainder of the figure (below “secondary structure” output) displays predicted and annotated motif instances, overlayed by the structural context from rows 2 and 3 (SMART domains and GlobPlot).
+The remainder of the figure (below “secondary structure" output) displays predicted and annotated motif instances, overlayed by the structural context from rows 2 and 3 (SMART domains and GlobPlot).
 A blue square indicates a single motif occurence, intensity of the color indicates